cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 to be signed and verified is prepared for input to the blind signing protocol.
 There are two types of preparation functions: the identity preparation function, and a randomized preparation function.
-The identity preparation function returns the input message without transformation, i.e., `msg = Prepare(msg)`.
+The identity preparation function returns the input message without transformation, i.e., `msg = PrepareIdentity(msg)`.

 The randomized preparation function augments the input message with fresh randomness.
-We denote this process by the function Randomize(msg), which takes as input a message `msg` and produces a randomized message `randomMsg`.
+We denote this process by the function `PrepareRandomize(msg)`, which takes as input a message `msg` and produces a randomized message `input_msg`.
 Its implementation is shown below.

 ~~~
-Randomize(msg)
+PrepareRandomize(msg)

 Inputs:
 - msg, message to be signed, a byte string